 Queen Emma Summer Palace is listed on the National Historic Registry and is now used as a museum.
 It contains furniture, clothing, antiques, works of art, and other artifacts that once belonged to the royal family.

 In addition to this, the palace also hosts several events throughout the week, including quilting lessons, hula lessons, and ukulele lessons.
 You can take a self-tour of the palace or docent-led tours on the weekend.

 Address: 92-1089 Aliinui Dr, Kapolei, HI 96707

 If there’s one thing you absolutely must do on your first trip to Hawaii, it’s to enjoy a traditional Hawaiian luau.
 A luau is a party filled with food, fun, family, and entertainment and will definitely be a highlight of any trip to Hawaii, no matter how many times you’ve visited the islands.

 My favorite luau near Honolulu is the Paradise Cove Luau.
 The luau is actually in Kapolei, about 30-45 minutes outside Honolulu.
-This luau ticket package includes transportation between Waikiki and Paradise Cove, so you won’t have to worry about renting a car or reserving an expensive taxi.
+This luau ticket package includes the option to add transportation between Waikiki and Paradise Cove, so you won’t have to worry about renting a car or reserving an expensive taxi.

 20. Leonard’s Bakery